 The Board of Directors of the Healthcare Foundation Northern Sonoma County has approved the funding of an additional $100,000 to the Emergency Healthcare Fund for 2021, which brings the total of Emergency Fund grants distributed since the advent of COVID-19 to $245,000.
 For this round, the Healthcare Foundation opened its first-ever responsive grant process.
 Grants range in amounts of $5,000 to $15,000.

 The purpose of the Emergency Healthcare Fund is to help stabilize critical physical and mental healthcare and food security providers who are on the frontlines serving the needs of our most under-resourced community members.
-Emergency Grants will fund flexible, general operating support.
+Emergency Grants will provide flexible, general operating support.

-At the Healthcare Foundation we are doing what we can to support the community and ensure that access to physical and mental healthcare and food security are at the center of efforts to respond to the crisis.
-Our work is grounded in the values that everyone has a right to quality physical and mental healthcare regardless of income, age, gender, race, or immigration status.
-When the crisis hit, we knew who would be most affected – people with underlying health issues, immigrants, low-wage workers in the hospitality and agricultural sector, people who are unhoused, families with school-age children and elders.
+The Healthcare Foundation is committed to ensuring that all community members have access to physical and mental healthcare.
+Our work is grounded in the values of equity, community and compassion.
+When the crisis hit last year, we knew who would be most affected – people with underlying health issues, immigrants, low-wage workers in the hospitality and agricultural sector, people who are unhoused, families with school-age children and elders.
 High Covid infection rates in the Latinx community revealed health disparities and inequities.

 Types of Grants:

 Our Emergency Response Fund provides general operating support for frontline organizations.
 Grants in this competitive process range in size from $5,000 to $15,000, depending on the needs, number of people served, and funds available.